Rubikumariyadav/EDA-Hotel-Booking-capstone-project-/README.md

 9.which hotel has maximum number of booking in which month?
 10.Which hotel has maximun number of booking?
 ## Some graph and plots has been used in any data to understand things more easily.
- 1.scatter lpots
- 2.line
+ 1.Scatter pots
+ 2.Line plot
  3.Bar graph
- 4.Histograph
+ 4.Histograph graph
-## Conclusion                                                                                                                             Almost 40% booking is cancelled and around 60% booking is city hotel.August nd SEptember are most busier month in these hotel
+ 5.Pie chart
+ 6.Heatmap
+ 7.Boxplot
+## Conclusion
+  *july and August are the most busier month.
+  *City hotel is busier than Resort hotel.
+  *Almost 30% booking are cancelled.
+  *Couples are the most common guests in hotel
 #  Common Data Visualization Challengers .
-1.A lot of null values                                                                                                                   2.Inacuurates scales                                                                                                                     3.Lots of duplictaes data.etc
+    *A lot of null values
+    *Inacuurates scales
+    *Lots of duplictaes data.etc